Janusz79/grimm-user-pic/README.md

 	npm install grimm-user-pic --save

-To import as a component use
+To import it inside a component use

 	import userpic from "grimm-user-pic";